 A painting turns to pure matter by remaining purely abstract.
-The sole body that a painter can shape is a body of paint.
+The sole body that a painter can mould is a body of paint.
 A painting should be seen and not read, as writing should be heard and not seen.
 A picture that tries to relate a story is as false to its medium as words that try to paint a picture.
 A picture is worth a thousand words only to those who have learnt what it means from some other source.
 Most of us don’t care for a painting, if we can’t turn it or its maker or its making into a corny tale.
 And many of the most renowned painters, such as Michelangelo, have been mere illustrators.
-We are addicted to anecdotes, but we have lost the relish for art.

 A sense can tolerate discordance in inverse ratio to how primitive it is, the nose least of all, and the ear less than the eye.

-For a true artist genres are mere incitements to imagination.
+For a true artist a genre is a mere incitement to imagine.
 Order is generic, imagination is impish and perverse.
 Genres are the bowls into which artists pour their imagination.
-They fix the outline of the shape it will take, but they don’t affect its quality.
+They fix the outline of the shape it will take, but they don’t determine its quality.